About Allergies

 Allergies are very common, affecting about 1 in 3 New Zealanders at some time in their lives.

-Symptoms vary according to the part of the body affected, but can include sneezing, watery eyes, itch, rash, and raised weals on the skin.
-Extreme allergic reaction can be life-threatening (anaphylaxis) and needs immediate treatment.
+Symptoms vary according to the part of the body affected, but can include sneezing, watery eyes, itch, rash, and raised welts on the skin.
+Extreme allergic reactions can be life-threatening (anaphylaxis) and need immediate treatment.

 Once you develop a sensitivity to an allergen, an allergic response is set off every time you are exposed to the allergens that affect you.
 Allergies are often a part of the cause of conditions such as hay fever, eczema and asthma.